sduwal/phishing/timeline.md

 - [ ] Read the papers sent by Dr. Phani
 ## Notes on each meetings

+### Monday, July 19, 2021
+- Discussion on what.hack paper
+- The gameplay might have to be multi player experience
+- The attacker sole job is to create phishing emails and the victims will differentiate phishing emails with normal emails
+- TODO
+  - [ ] Come up with story line.
+Example Attacker is trying to get the UNO student user name and password for some malicious intent
+  - [ ] Complete the hacker mail client
+  - [ ] Come up with level progression ideas for hacker and how to differentiate such ideas
+  - [ ] Think of emailing templates to generate

 ### Monday, July 12, 2021
 - Pre survey, post survey and train part
 - Decision on pre and post survey will be made later
 - Work on the black box portion (Train)
 - TODO:
-  - [ ] Come up with learning objectives
+  - [x] Come up with learning objectives
-  - [ ] Come up with paper prototype
+  - [x] Come up with paper prototype
-  - [ ] Read the papers sent by Dr. Phani
+  - [x] Read the papers sent by Dr. Phani